-We have very skillful guide/cooks.
+We have very skilful guide/cooks.
 We guarantee you will e impressed about the meals!

 Is there water during the approach?

 Yes, there are plenty clean water streams during the approach.
-The presence of big mammals by the trail, however, requires you to treat the water with chlorine or similar.
+The presence of cows however, requires you to treat the water with chlorine tablets or anything similar.